thorschoepe/collisionavoidance_NRP/README.md

 experiment_configuration.exc.
 This probably prevents crashes due to the state machine not stopping properly.

-4.2 I've created a few scripts to characterize and plot the data afterwards. (spiking-insect-vision/docs/nrp_collision_avoidance/code/statistics/, spiking-insect-vision/docs/nrp_collision_avoidance/code/plots)
+4.2 I've created a few scripts to characterize and plot the data afterwards. (code/statistics/, code/plots) You can execute all of these scripts at once by running the code "run_modules.py" at: code/run_modules/run_modules.py
-You can execute all of these scripts at once by running the code "run_modules.py" at: spiking-insect-vision/docs/nrp_collision_avoidance/code/run_modules/run_modules.py Before doing that you have to set the "run_folder" varaible in "code/run_modules/number_run.py".
+Before doing that you have to set the "run_folder" variable in "code/run_modules/number_run.py".
 This variable defines which data from which folder will be analyzed.
 The data analysis might take a few hours depending on the amount of data you have collected.
-Before starting a run read the next paragraph 5 Data belonging since wrong data path variables can lead to a mess up in your data.